Skip Navigation

 Africa Fashion: Open Call for Participation

-Be a part of Brooklyn's African fashion story by sharing your and your family's unique relationship with African textiles and fashions.
-Your contributions may be featured on the Brooklyn Museum’s social media channels or displayed in our special exhibition Africa Fashion, on view June 23–October 22, 2023.
+Be a part of Brooklyn’s African fashion story by sharing your and your family’s unique relationship with African textiles and fashions.
+Your contributions may be featured on the Brooklyn Museum’s social media channels during the run of our special exhibition Africa Fashion, on view June 23–October 22, 2023.

 The Royal Adzorvia Clan, Vodza, Ghana: the Kukubor Family.
 (Photo: courtesy of Emilia Awo Gidiglo)